1bnBattuta/vm16bit/README.md

 - Learn about CPU architecture, instruction sets, memory models, and assembly language.
 - Build a custom assembly language and assembler.
 - Extend the system with a C compiler backend in the future.
-- Share knowledge and progress through GitHub and LinkedIn.

 ## How to Run